MichaWangEvers/Vessel-Segmentation/README.md

    -- Results are saved to 'Output' folder

 *) Open Parameters.m
-   -- To improve vessel segmentation change any of the parameters that have the comment %change
+   -- To improve vessel segmentation change any of the parameters that have the comment '%change'